eriktrom/thorax-docs/src/content/api.md

 ### loading *{{#loading}}*

 A block helper to use when the view is loading.
-For collection specific loading the a `CollectionView` accepts `loadingView` and `loadingTemplate` options to append an item in a collection when it is loading.
+For collection specific loading, `CollectionView` accepts the `loadingView` and `loadingTemplate` options to append an item in a collection when it is loading.

     {{#loading}}
       View is loading a model or collection.